 How many Long-Term Fellowships are given per call?

 The number of fellowships awarded varies from call to call depending on the budgets of FEBS.
-In the call in 2015, seven fellowships were awarded.
-In 2016, five fellowships were awarded.
+In the call in 2016, five fellowships were awarded.
+In 2017, nine fellowships were awarded.